Asda: Campaigns

-In the smiley face "rollback" campaign, also used by Walmart, a CGI smiley face bounced from price tag to price tag, knocking them down as customers watch.
+In August 2005, rival supermarket chain Tesco complained to the Advertising Standards Agency about Asda's claim that it was the cheapest supermarket in the country.
+The ASA upheld the complaint and ordered Asda to stop using the claim.

 In 2006, Asda advertising was themed around singing children and the slogan "More for you for less".

 For Christmas 2007, Asda reintroduced the "That's Asda price" slogan.

 In 2008, the company refocused on price with a "Why Pay More?" campaign both on TV and in stores.
 Asda TV commercials in April 2009 focused on price comparisons between Asda and its rivals, using information from mySupermarket.
-The music being used in these adverts is the Billy Childish version of the classic Dad's Army theme tune.
+The music being used in these adverts is the Billy Childish version of the theme tune to the British sitcom Dad's Army.
 The old Asda jingle is not included in these, but appeared in a 2008 Christmas advert.

-In August 2005, rival supermarket chain Tesco challenged Asda's ability to use the claim that it was the cheapest supermarket in the country, by complaining to the Advertising Standards Agency.
-The ASA upheld the complaint and ordered Asda to stop using it.
+In the smiley face "rollback" campaign, also used by Walmart, a CGI smiley face bounced from price tag to price tag, knocking them down as customers watch.

+In January 2024, Asda introduced the Aldi & Lidl Price Match campaign, which aimed to match the prices of hundreds of Asda products to Aldi and Lidi prices.
+The campaign was discontinued in January 2025.

+In January 2025, Asda reintroduced the "Rollback" campaign, which aimed to cut back prices on over 4,000 products by an average of 25%, with additional thousands over regular intervals over the year.
+The 'Asda Price' campaign was also reintroduced again in the same month.